rhoadsjustin/ArgueSmarter/README.md

 ### Unsolved Problems && Future Features
-* **Unsolved Problems**
+* **Unsolved Problems**:
   * search and selecting players is kinda slow
   * want to figure out how to better use redux, AsyncStorage
-* **Future Features**
+* **Future Features**:
   * Voting for players in the matchups
   * Profile specific page that will show your specific favorite team news and team's players news/stats
   * iMessage application to show stats/argue in group messages
   * a share to social media integration (tweet stat matchups to start conversations)
   * pulling Twitter feed for NBA/Team specific updates
   * finding historical data and being able to pick years for the stats for each player